Individual health insurance

 How much does individual health insurance cost?

-What affects the cost of individual health insurance?
+What are the alternatives to individual health insurance?

 Individual health insurance plans are ideal if you only need to cover one person, however depending on your needs you may also want to consider one of the following.